-- 6.1 The match pairing lists are detailed in SI Addendum A. - 6.2 The next flight number will be displayed on the race committee signal vessel. - 6.3 The race committee may change the order of matches within a flight to allow starts to be brought forward to eliminate blank starts or to add a delayed match start to the end of a flight.
+- 6.1 The match pairing lists will be provided prior to the start of racing. - 6.2 The next flight number will be displayed on the race committee signal vessel. - 6.3 The race committee may change the order of matches within a flight to allow starts to be brought forward to eliminate blank starts or to add a delayed match start to the end of a flight.
 The race committee, or an umpire on behalf of the race committee, will advise competitors of any such change verbally.